 Though I enjoy doing just about anything I do, I really enjoy doing logo work.
-Not because it earns me a great deal of money mind you, but more because doing such work often affords me the opportunity to shift my skills into max-overdrive, creatively speaking.
+Not because it earns me a great deal of money mind you, but more because doing such work often affords me the opportunity to shift my skills into maximum-overdrive, creatively speaking.
 Once I’ve got the basic research done, gears churn, buttons get pressed, and stick figures get drawn out with the sweep of my mouse.
-As fit & figure comes more and more together, ideas take shape, eventually realizing themselves in the happy faces of those I do such work for (including me, of course).
+As fit & figure comes more and more together, ideas take shape, eventually realizing themselves in the happy faces of those I do such work for (and me, of course).

 Take the logo for this site, for instance.